 Term Lease - Generally a term lease has a fixed rent for the entire lease term and cannot be changed during the lease term unless the landlord and tenant agree to do so.
 However, the landlord can increase the tenant's rent by any amount at the end of the lease period.
 Usually, any notice requirements will be outlined in the lease, if not the rules of changing a periodic lease apply.

-Automatic Lease Renewals - Landlords may not enforce an automatic renewal clause in a residential lease without giving the tenant at least a 30-day written notice before the end of the current lease period that the lease will automatically renew.
+Automatic Lease Renewals - Landlords may not enforce an automatic renewal clause in a residential lease without giving the tenant at least a 30-day written notice (or 60-day notice if indicated in the lease) before the end of the current lease period that the lease will automatically renew.
 Notice may be delivered personally or by first class mail.
 If such notice is not given by the landlord, the lease will convert to a month-to-month tenancy.

 If the landlord gives notice of an upcoming automatic renewal and does NOT ask for a rent increase after the expiration of the lease, and rent is offered and accepted, the lease is presumed to be renewed at the same rent and for the same period of time as the original lease.

 If more than one person rents a house or apartment, each person is responsible for paying the whole rent.
 If disagreements surface between persons sharing an apartment and one person moves out, the remaining tenants are responsible for paying the entire monthly rent amount.
 However, the remaining tenants can sue the vacating tenant if he/she left without paying his/her share of the rent, or failed to give proper notice.

 The security deposit paid will normally stay with the rental unit until all tenants on the lease have vacated.
 If a tenant vacates early, arrangements should be made between the tenants for recovering that person's share of the deposit.

 Responsibility for paying the rent in a roommate situation may be altered by the terms of the lease.